British Columbia travel into the Okanagan is simple and basically straight forward.

 Though the airport is expanding and growing, it's still small enough that you can get in and be out on your way to enjoying your time here much more quickly than large city airports - it's one terminal :)

-If you're traveling to the Okanagan from out of country you'll find some handy information about handy information about local time zones, holidays and other stuff here.
+If you're from out of country you can get acquainted with things like local time zones, holidays and other stuff here.

 If you need transportation from Kelowna airport to wherever you are going, you'll find a variety of local taxi services and limousine services, bus charters, local ski shuttles and golf shuttles, as well as car rentals and Kelowna Regional transit system available to help you out!
 If you're renting a car, you'll want to have that booked in advance, as there are limited options for car rental directly from airport kiosks, and you'll likely end up paying more.

-Or, if you're visiting the South Okanagan, you can fly directly into the Penticton airport from Vancouver, if you're connecting or visiting from there.
+If you're destination is the South Okanagan, you can potentially fly directly into the Penticton airport from Vancouver, if you're coming from there.

-From the west coast BC you can get here through a number of different BC highways including the Trans Canada Highway (Hwy 1), BC highways 3 (Hope-Princeton) through E.C.
+From the west coast BC interior British Columbia travel will take you through a number of different highways including the Trans Canada Highway (Hwy 1), BC highways 3 (Hope-Princeton) through E.C.
 Manning Provincial Park, BC highway 5 - the Coquihalla Highway, and intersecting highway 97C.

 If you're looking for some scenic routes or even some day trips, you can dart off of Okanagan Highway 97 into some gorgeous rural areas, that all provide access to the Okanagan Valley.

-Several Okanagan British Columbia travel routes will take you into outlying areas, where you will find Okanagan wineries, do some sightseeing and stop to enjoy a leisurely lunch.
+Several interior British Columbia travel routes will take you into outlying areas, where you will find Okanagan wineries, do some sightseeing and stop to enjoy a leisurely lunch.

-A day trip around the valley during the fall season when the air is crisp and fresh, the scenery is rich and colorful, and traffic isn't nearly as busy as the summer months is a perfect way to enjoy Okanagan British Columbia travel.
+A day trip around the valley during the fall season when the air is crisp and fresh, the scenery is rich and colorful, and traffic isn't nearly as busy as the summer months is a perfect way to enjoy the region.

-Whatever mode of transportation you choose for your Okanagan British Columbia travel plans, it is sure to be a wonderful and memorable experience.
-So take your time getting here, enjoy all that beautiful interior British Columbia has to offer, and don't forget to bring your camera along!
+Whatever mode of transportation you choose for your Okanagan British Columbia travel, it is sure to be a wonderful and memorable experience.
+So take your time getting here, enjoy all that beautiful interior BC has to offer, and don't forget to bring your camera along!
 You don't want to go home without plenty of pictures to remind you to come back :-)